Porting the EndBASIC console to an LCD

 EndBASIC 0.2.0 is here

 A couple of weeks ago, I announced EndBASIC: a simple BASIC language interpreter written in Rust with a goal to provide an environment for teaching my kids how to code.
 That first release provided what-I-think-is a robust interpreter, but that was about it: the language features were still minimal and the interactive features were non-existent.
 Well, EndBASIC 0.2.0 is here and things are changing!
 It’s still far from the vision I want to reach, but it’s slowly moving towards that direction.
+I’m a bit less satisfied about the robustness of these new features compared to those in the core language, but that’s OK: they will have to change significantly or maybe even be dropped entirely, so no harm done.

 Continue reading (about 6 minutes)